CikuAnalyst/Power-Bi-Dashboard-on-RA-Analysis/README.md

 ### Data Sources
-Sales Data: The primary data set used for this analysis is the "Road_Accident_Data.xls" file, containing detailed information about each sale made by the company.
+Road Accident Data: The primary data set used for this analysis is the "Road_Accident_Data.xls" file, containing detailed information about each sale made by the company.

 ### Tools
 - Excel - Data Cleaning